Getting back to basics

 Good communication is good communication whether you are in the middle of a regular week or you are facing new challenges as businesses are now.
-Below I’ve set out four of the most important attributes a leader needs to be a successful communicator.
+Below we’ve set out four of the most important attributes a leader needs to be a successful communicator.

 - Be authentic